Ottervanger/MultiETSC/README.md

 This allows you to choose the best trade-off point for the problem at hand, knowing exactly how much earliness a bit more accuracy would cost and vice versa.

+For a more detailed description of MultiETSC, check out our [Project Page](https://ada.liacs.nl/projects/MultiETSC_page) and look for the "Papers" section.

 The following ETSC algorithms are included: